Outlaws MC history

 Law enforcement agencies estimate that Outlaws MC has more than 1,700 members worldwide.
 However, this estimate may need to be corrected.
 The actual number could be much higher.
 The MC does not advertise its activities or membership.
 Most initiations are secretive, so the real numbers remain unknown despite the MC being so famous.

 The MC is believed to have some 176 chapters spread across the U.S. As per the Outlaws MC website, the MC has the most chapters in Florida, Illinois, Ohio, and Wisconsin.

 It also has chapters in many foreign countries, including France, Australia, Ireland, Japan, Norway, and Russia.

 The notoriety of the club

 What do law enforcement agencies say about them?

 They are one of the big four 1% M.C.s in the U.S., associated with many illegal and criminal activities.
 However, the MC denies many of the allegations saying that just because some members are criminals, it doesn’t mean that the organization is a criminal organization as a whole.

 The MC is associated with many criminal activities.
 They include money laundering, extortion, murder, dealing with illegal drugs, and many more.

 - The United States Department of Justice has stated that the Outlaws have been criminally associated with the Chicago Outfit.
-The Chicago Outfit, or the Chicago Mob, is an Italian-American organized crime syndicate based in Chicago, Illinois.
+The Chicago Outfit, or the Chicago Mob, is an Italian-American organized criminal enterprise and crime syndicate based in Chicago, Illinois.
 It is part of the larger Italian-American Mafia.
 Source

 - On July 11, 2012, U.S. Marshals raided the Indianapolis Outlaws Chapter clubhouse.
 They arrested 42 members for crimes ranging from mail fraud to money laundering.
 Source